thomaseleff/Windows-Filestream-Backup/README.md

 7. Within the "New Trigger" pop-up window, select "On a schedule" from the "Begin the task" drop-down options.
 Modify the "Settings" panel to select the cadence, day and time to repeat the backup.
 8. Click "OK".
 9. Within the "Actions" tab of the pop-up window, select "New".
 10. Within the "New Action" pop-up window, enter the following into the "Program/script" field.
+Default file path below is based on the default directory and filename.

       ```
       "C:/Batch Scripting/Filestream Backup/Backup_Filestream.bat"